sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/05-Healthcare-Appointment-Agent/readme.md

 	]
 }
 ```
+### Others
 * Python 3.12
 * GIT
 * AWS CLI 2.x
 * Claude 3.5 Sonnet model enabled on Amazon Bedrock.
 Please follow this [guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) to set up the same.

-## Get the codebase
+## Use case Setup
-Clone the GIT repository OR download and extract the zip file provided to you.
+Clone the GIT repository and navigate the the Healthcare-Appointment-Agent directory.

 ```
 git clone <repository-url>
 cd ./02-use-cases/05-Healthcare-Appointment-Agent/
 ```

-## Setup Infrastructure
+### Setup Infrastructure
 Create an S3 bucket (**ignore if you would like to use an existing bucket**)

 ```